 If you work within a small or medium-sized company these numbers might not seem relevant to you, you may believe that these numbers only apply to larger companies, but unfortunately the size of your company does not influence your chances of being risk of becoming a part of these statistics.

 All leaders within a company should feel responsible for shaping the overall culture within an organization, and more importantly they should feel responsible for creating a safety culture within their organization.

 So what exactly is a safety culture?
 The definition of a safety culture is a set of core values and behaviours, which emphasize safety as an overriding priority.
 While values are the foundation, safety culture is ultimately expressed through what is said and done – through behaviour.
 Each organization has or should have its own description of an ideal safety culture based upon values; through there are several elements that should be present to all.

 A safety culture is not a collection of policies, procedures and programs.
 While policies and procedures can help in developing a safety culture in reality a safety culture is much more than that.
 It requires commitment from all levels, integration into everyday life, training and information for all employees, systems for hazard prevention and control, a blame-free work environment and on top of that the celebration of success.

 The following are some of the key values/ideas that should be kept in mind when you try to define what you wish for your organizations safety culture to look like.

-- Employees at all levels should feel comfortable stopping each other when at-risk behaviour is observed and they should be recognizing each other when safe behaviour is showcased.
+- Employees at all levels should feel comfortable stopping each other when at-risk behavior is observed and they should be recognizing each other when safe behavior is showcased.

-- Good constructive feedback is important for improvement, and positive reinforcement for safe behaviour is essential; this will help to build safe habits.
-The more actively involved all levels of employees are within an organization in delivering positive reinforcement for behaviours that match with the desired culture, the stronger the culture will become.
+- Good constructive feedback is important for improvement, and positive reinforcement for safe behavior is essential; this will help to build safe habits.
+The more actively involved all levels of employees are within an organization in delivering positive reinforcement for behaviors that match with the desired culture, the stronger the culture will become.